palaseus/Adrenochain/README.md

 go test ./cmd/gochain -v
 ```

+### Recent Updates

+This section summarizes recent changes made to the codebase:

+*   **Test Suite Fixes:**
+    *   Resolved build errors in `cmd/gochain/main.go` related to string literals and `viper` configuration.
+    *   Corrected `networkMsg` type usage in `cmd/gochain/main.go` for proper message unmarshaling.
+    *   Removed unused import in `cmd/gochain/main.go`.
+    *   All existing tests now pass.
+*   **Test File Creation:**
+    *   Added placeholder test files for `pkg/proto/net` and `proto/net` to ensure all packages have a basic test presence.
+*   **Architectural Audit:**
+    *   A high-level architectural audit was performed, confirming the project's modular design suitable for educational purposes.
+It also highlighted areas for future improvement in robustness, scalability, and security, consistent with the existing "Security/audit summary" and "Roadmap ideas".

 If building/running with `-tags='p2p db'`, use Go 1.20+ to satisfy dependencies of libp2p, quic-go, and Badger.

 ### Developer notes